 3. Don’t think of employees like things that need to be controlled or managed

 Instead, give them the latitude to take actions and make decisions.
-Trust is a vital component of leadership.
+Trust is a vital component of enhancing tips for good leadership skills.
 If you can’t trust people to do their jobs well, then you either have the wrong people in the jobs, or you have the right people but you haven’t trained them sufficiently.
 Let them do what they are there to do, without leaning over their shoulders all the time, or demanding to know how they spend each minute of their time.

 4. Listen, listen listen